The Roman Catholic Diocese of Portland Policy on Counseling Assistance Reimbursement

 Inpatient Treatment:

-In an effort to provide assistance to the greatest number of victims/survivors, inpatient treatment generally is not covered.
-In very rare cases, with compelling circumstances and a substantial review by the Independent Clinician in consultation with other experts in the field, inpatient treatment may be covered on a limited basis.
-A request for inpatient treatment shall be presented to the Independent Clinician prior to starting treatment as pre-approval is required.
+Inpatient Treatment generally is not covered.
+In very rare cases, with compelling circumstances and a substantial review by the Independent Clinician in consultation with other experts in the field, Inpatient Treatment may be covered on a limited basis.
+A request for Inpatient Treatment shall be presented to the Independent Clinician before starting treatment as pre-approval is required.

 Travel: